rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 9*: A random strict outranking digraph instance

 All decision actions appear strictly better performing than action 'a7'.
 We call it a **Condorcet looser** and it is an evident terminal prekernel candidate.
-On the other side, three actions: 'a1', 'a2' nd 'a4' are not dominated.
+On the other side, three actions: 'a1', 'a2' and 'a4' are not dominated.
 They give together an initial prekernel candidate.

 >>> gcd.showPreKernels()
 *--- Computing preKernels ---*